George

-am currently available to provide private group instruction in the art of
+I am currently available to provide group or private instruction in the art of improv, sketch comedy, musical improv, or comedy writing -

 throughout the Southwest, or by special arrangement elsewhere.